zenml-io/zenml/docs/book/getting-started/core-concepts.md

 All materializers use the base abstraction called the `BaseMaterializer` class.
-While ZenML comes built-in with various implementations of materializers for different datatypes, if you are using a library or a tool that doesn't work with our built-in options, you can write [your own custom materializer](/docs/book/user-guide/advanced-guide/handle-custom-data-types.md) to ensure that your data can bepassed from step to step.
+While ZenML comes built-in with various implementations of materializers for different datatypes, if you are using a library or a tool that doesn't work with our built-in options, you can write [your own custom materializer](../user-guide/advanced-guide/handle-custom-data-types.md) to ensure that your data can be passed from step to step.

 #### Parameters & Settings